-- Ecosystem Investment based on outcome alignment
+- Is our ecosystem investment based on outcome alignment with investors?

-- Program investment based on program effectiveness
+- Is program investment based on program effectiveness (efficiency in implementation)?

-Often organizations have to develop their custom analysis process to bring all the data together to understand program effectiveness, social change, and outcome alignment.
+Often organizations have to develop custom analysis processes to bring all the data together to understand program effectiveness, social change, and outcome alignment.

 2. Survey vs. Results Collection

 Surveys are useful in gathering one-dimensional data from stakeholders, such as baseline data, and pre and post feedback data.
 This process should not be confused with collecting results.
 At a high level, there are two types of results-gathering from organizations or partners:

 2) Process-based results with or without a scorecard